RiverArchitect/RA_wiki/wiki/Signposts.md

 - Create a spatial subset of a *Condition*: Define a boundary Raster that delineates a spatial frame for creating a subset of an existing *Condition* (useful for comparing project alternatives at different sites).

 ## Create New Condition<a name="new-condition"></a>
 The creation of a new *Condition* requires that a 2D hydrodynamic model was previously run to obtain spatially explicit flow depth and velocity data.
-Moreover, grain size data (spatially explicit )and a digital terrain elevation model need to be available.
+All input files must be pre-formated by the user according to the naming convention used, per list below.
+Moreover, grain size data (spatially explicit )and a digital terrain elevation model are required inputs at this time, even if you are not analyzing them in your needs.
 A new popup window inquires following inputs for generating a new *Condition* from scratch:

 - A name for the new *Condition*